rethinkdb/rethinkdb-rs/3-cluster-administration/system-tables.md

 # Overview #

 Access the system tables through the `rethinkdb` database.
-This database is automatically created on cluster startup, and system tables cannot be created, dropped, reconfigured, or renamed.
 These tables aren't real RethinkDB document stores the way user-created tables are, but rather "table-like" interfaces to the system allowing most ReQL commands to be used for control.
+System tables cannot be created, dropped, reconfigured, or renamed.

 The metadata in the system tables applies to the RethinkDB cluster as a whole.
 Each server in a cluster maintains its own copy of the system tables.
 Whenever a system table on a server changes, the changes are synced across all the servers.